CinikiC/hololive_schedule/README.md

 5. Because there are many URLs to get, the script might need a little long time to run.
 On my device and network environment (MacBook Air 2018 & **CANNOT** connect to YouTube directly), it will take about 90s to refresh once;
 6. You will need a proxy if you cann't get access to YouTube directly;
 7. Beacuse there are only YouTube liveroom links on the hololive offical schedule website, no BiliBili links are provided.

+## Update notes

+### 2020-7-13

+1. Add emoji marks for every hololive member;
+2. Add a option can lead you to hololive offical schedule website.

+## TODO

+1. Optimize refreshing speed (for YouTube links);
+2. Support for HoloCN members (There are no info of HoloCN on the offical website);
+3. Get bilibili liveroom links;
+4. Develop a Rainmeter plugin based on this script for Windows users.